 If you’re looking for one of the best air mattresses that are leak-resistant, comfortable, supportive, and fast self-inflating mattresses, Enerplex has your back.
 Constructed with a coil beam construction, it will help to distribute your body weight evenly across the mattress to reduce pressure points and promote a neutral spinal alignment.

-It features thickness options of 13,16 and 18 inches that enable you to start your day without straining to get up.
-Not to mention, its anti-slip bottom prevents it from sliding when you place it on smooth surfaces like tiled and wooden floors.
+It features thickness options of 13,16, and 18 inches, enabling you to start your day without straining to get up.
+Its anti-slip bottom prevents it from sliding when you place it on smooth surfaces like tiled and wooden floors.

-When it comes to inflation, this air mattress is self-inflating with a built-in electric pump that fills up the air within 1 minute 30 seconds.
-All you have to do is just plug it into a power outlet, pull out the inflate valve, turn the knob, and wait until it reaches your desired level of inflation.
+Regarding inflation, this air mattress is self-inflating with a built-in electric pump that fills the air within 1 minute and 30 seconds.
+All you have to do is plug it into a power outlet, pull out the inflate valve, turn the knob, and wait until it reaches your desired level of inflation.
 But if you want to deflate it, you don’t have to manually push out all the air since its deflation valve will do the job.

 If you don’t have enough storage space, the Enerplex mattress has a simple fold-up design that includes a carry bag.
-This way, if your mattress is not in use, you can simply store it safely in the closet.
+If your mattress is not in use, you can store it safely in the closet.
 It also has a snap compartment that allows you to neatly fold up the power cord and store it for safety.

 |What We Like||What We Don’t Like|